Configure Feign Client in Spring Boot

 A logger is created for each FeignClient by default.
 Feign logging only responds to the DEBUG level.

-To enable the feign logging for all the feign clients, declare the logging level of package name of client interfaces to DEBUG:-
+To enable the feign logging for all the feign clients, declare the logging level of the package name of client interfaces to DEBUG:-

 logging: